 Attendance - The district policy for attendance will be in effect.
 Students will have 5 school days to make up any quizzes or classwork they have missed.
 Students are responsible for all content covered in the class.

-Test dates will be noted in the class schedule issued at the beginning of each semester.
+Test days will be noted in the class schedule issued at the beginning of each semester or at least two weeks ahead of time by the instructor.
 Students are not able to make-up missed tests, unless a unique and unavoidable circumstance has occurred.
-The student must contact the instructor immediately to inform the instructor they will not be in attendance for the test.
+The student must contact the instructor immediate to inform the instructor they will not be in attendance for the test.
 Decisions regarding a make-up will be made on a case-by-case basis and are done at the discretion of the instructor.

 All assignments are due at the beginning of the class assigned unless specifically indicated.
 Students have access to Internet resources at several locations.
-Assignments involving the use of the Internet will not be accepted late because of difficulties with personal Internet connections or problems with computer hardware.
+Assignments involving the use of the internet will not be accepted late because of difficulties with personal internet connections or problems with computer hardware.

 Students who are legally absent must turn in work at the beginning of the next class period, or will begin to receive penalties based upon the list below.
-Work not completed will receive the following penalties:

-2 points of if not completed at the beginning of the period

-5 points off per school day
+Work not completed will receive the following penalties: 2 pts off if not compelted at the beginning of the period; 5 pts off per school day.
+THIS INCLUDES THE RESEARCH PAPER.
 No work will be accepted or graded after the close of each ten-week marking period.
 Students who are absent for an extended period are required to contact the instructor to make arrangements for work.

-Students are encouraged to review all emergency procedures for building.
-Evacuation procedures will be reviewed the first day of class.
+Students are encouraged to review all emergeny procedures for the guilding.
+Evacuations procedures will be reviewed the first day of class.